-The Buckeye Institute gives talented undergraduate and graduate students as well as recent graduates the opportunity to obtain valuable skills for careers in public policy and research.
+The Buckeye Institute gives talented undergraduate and graduate students as well as recent graduates the opportunity to obtain valuable skills for careers in public policy, research, and beyond.

-Interns at The Buckeye Institute work directly with our staff and contribute to economic and policy research, communications, administrative support, outreach, and the organization’s other daily operations.
+Interns at The Buckeye Institute work directly with our staff and contribute to economic, policy, and legal research, communications, administrative support, outreach, development, and the organization’s other daily operations.

-The Buckeye Institute’s internships are highly competitive and unpaid (unless stated otherwise), however, we encourage potential interns to contact their school to see if the internship qualifies for college credit.
+The Buckeye Institute’s internships are highly competitive and unpaid (unless stated otherwise).
+We encourage potential interns to contact their schools to see if the internship would qualify for academic credit.

 Candidates interested in applying for The Buckeye Institute’s internship program should demonstrate academic excellence, outstanding verbal and written communication skills, and a commitment to free-market public policy.

-- Résumé with up-to-date contact information (name, address, preferred telephone number, email), GPA, and expected degree and graduation date.
+- Résumé with up-to-date contact information (name, address, preferred telephone number, email), GPA, expected degree, and graduation date.

-- Cover letter telling us why you are interested in Buckeye, why you would make a great intern and which semester you'd like to intern with us.
+- Cover letter telling us why you are interested in Buckeye, why you would make a great intern, and which semester you are interested in interning with us.

 - Brief writing sample that is no more than five pages in length.
 The writing sample can be in the form of a blog post, short paper, or excerpt from a longer paper, but should not be substantially edited by anyone other than you.

-Application materials can be sent via email to email@example.com or mailed to:
+Application materials can be submitted via email to Manager@BuckeyeInstitute.org or else mailed to:

 The Buckeye Institute